 I can usually get through projects and my own designs pretty quick.
 Back in July, I released a pattern every other week; The Elm Tree Slouch and The Essentials Bag patterns. & before that I released the Handy Dandy coin bag, the Pumpknit and Garter Stitch Bow Tie patterns.
 I also finished a 3 blankets, a cardigan, and a skirt all in the span of two months, (that’s a lot for me.
 One time it took me a whole month to finish a hat design that I ended up frogging.)
-But sometimes some of the projects I work on seems to be sort of bleh.
+Because sometimes some of the projects I work on seems to be sort of bleh.
 I start them and they just fall flat; I never finish them.
 For the longest time I chalked it up to, “Well I guess my creative juices just aren’t flowing right now.
 Guess I better take a break.”
 But even after break I couldn’t find myself motivated enough to continue with that project.

-Since, OMK isn’t my sole income I can play around and try different things rather than trying to sell, sell, sell.
+Since OMK isn’t my sole income I can play around and try different things rather than trying to sell, sell, sell.
 I am doing this for fun and for yarn money.
-I don’t know where this business endeavor is going to take me but I know I’m going to enjoy myself and not always be looking at what others are doing & I will NEVER compare myself to anyone else, even if they started the same time as I did.
+I don’t know where this endeavor is going to take me but I know I’m going to enjoy myself and not always be looking at what others are doing.
+I also will NEVER compare myself to anyone else, even if they started the same time as I did.
 My walk isn’t their walk.
 My life isn’t their life.

 Side note: This was basically a pep talk to myself because I keep allowing myself to be overwhelmed by what I see as a lack of progress.
 Everyone advances differently.
 “March to the beat of your own drum,” as they say.